AggroBird/propane/LANGUAGE.md

 The following documents defines the Propane language standard.
 For custom implementations, these rules can serve as a guideline.
 The standard Propane toolchain follows these rules strictly.

-The Propane language is largely based on the C programming language standard, and shares many similarities.

 ## Types

 Propane is a strongly typed language.

 ### Base types

-Standard build-in arithmetic types.
-They behave the same as their C standard equivalents in terms of operations and size.
+The Propane language provides the same basic arithmetic types as C. Implementations of Propane should guarantee the following types exist with the following sizes:

 ```
 byte     signed 8 bit integer